julyskies/brille/README.md

   rotated, format, processingError := brille.HueRotate(file, 278)
   ```

-- **Kuwahara**: an edge detection filter with dynamic kernel size.
+- **Kuwahara**: an edge detection filter with dynamic radius.
 Requires radius to be provided (`uint`, any value).
 This filter is pretty slow, and will probably be optimized in the future:

   ```golang
   kuwahara, format, processingError := brille.Kuwahara(file, 5)